How to get an ENG1 or ML5 medical certificate.

 The ENG 3 will tell you what to do if you want to have an independent medical review.

 If you want to have an independent medical review

-You must contact MCA Seafarer Health and Safety Branch within one month of the ENG3 being issued.
+You must contact MCA seafarer services within one month of the ENG3 being issued.